protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     default value as it was defined in that program's version of the protocol.
     It will NOT see the default value that was defined in the sender's code.
 *   `enum` is compatible with `int32`, `uint32`, `int64`, and `uint64` in terms
-    of wire format (note that values will be truncated if they don't fit), but be aware that client code may treat them differently when the message is deserialized.
+    of wire format (note that values will be truncated if they don't fit).
+    However, be aware that client code may treat them differently when the message is deserialized.
 Notably, unrecognized `enum` values are discarded when the message is deserialized, which makes the field's `has..` accessor return false and its getter return the first value listed in the `enum` definition, or the default value if one is specified.
 In the case of repeated enum fields, any unrecognized values are stripped out of the list.
     However, an integer field will always preserve its value.
 Because of this, you need to be very careful when upgrading an integer to an `enum` in terms of receiving out of bounds enum values on the wire.
 *   In the current Java and C++ implementations, when unrecognized `enum` values are stripped out, they are stored along with other unknown fields.
 Note that this can result in strange behavior if this data is serialized and then